 Amy's background in counseling, nursing, teaching and her skills at riding and horse handling have had a positive influence on the people at the Meadows of Mendon Stables.
 Her gentle handling of the riders and horses coupled with a creative teaching program has made a wonderful experience for all.
 She ensures that the stables is an atmosphere dedicated to positive experiences for the families and individuals involved.

-Harrison is a 21-year-old Senior at Nazareth College majoring in Legal Studies.
-He was accepted into Nazareth's and Syracuse's 3+3 Law Program.
-He is president of his class, a Nazareth College Admissions Student Ambassador, a Peer Mentor, a Democrat Election Fellow for the Monroe County Board of Elections, and is academically thriving.
+Harrison is a 21-year-old who graduated from Nazareth College in the fall of 2020.
+He was president of his class, a Nazareth College Admissions Student Ambassador, a Peer Mentor, a Democrat Election Fellow for the Monroe County Board of Elections, and is academically thriving.
 He has a passion for Law and helping people with disabilities.
 He started riding at the age of two.
 He is a mentor for the youth and positively influences everyone he comes in contact with.
 Harrison’s natural ability to lead people has been a key in his success.
 His uplifting attitude, honest disposition, and humbleness puts you at ease while on horseback.
 The children follow Harrison around the stables hanging on his last word.
 When he repairs the fence-line, the horses follow him around the pastures.
 His kindness towards people and animals is wonderful.
 He comes early and stays late.
 He assists with therapeutic and non-therapeutic horseback riding lessons at the stables.

 Click to see Harrison's college entry essay!